leekh7411/TheMoon/README.md

 # TheMoon
-AWS-chatbot challenge 2017.
-Unity &amp; AWS Lex , Lambda..etc\n
+- AWS-chatbot challenge 2017.
+- Unity &amp; AWS Lex , Lambda..etc
 ## What Is **The Moon**?
-Simple, but new type game.\n
+- Simple, but new type game.
-You can chat with game-bot(called NPC) Sara and Alex.\n You made an emergency landing on the moon.
-Talk to Sara and Alex.\n
+- You can chat with game-bot(called NPC) Sara and Alex.
+- You made an emergency landing on the moon.
+Talk to Sara and Alex.

 ## Why is this special?
 1. It's easy to implement the ChatBot through Amazon Lex and make it easy to play in the game.